spatstat/AAU2015/labs/lab2.md

         and find the documentation for the arguments `theta`, `phi` and `shade`.

+3. More Japanese Pines:

-3. 1.
-Compute a kernel estimate of the intensity for the Japanese Pines data using a Gaussian kernel with standard deviation σ=0.15.
+    1. Compute a kernel estimate of the intensity for the Japanese Pines data using a Gaussian kernel with standard deviation σ=0.15.